Table of Contents

 Another possible tactic is to ask the agent if there is someone else they can connect you with that could help you with the refund.
 This could be a senior manager or a bank officer in the branch.
 Some agents don’t welcome customers trying to bypass them but some will happily direct you to a manager.

-Go to the bank in person
+STEP 7 Go to the Bank in Person

 As a last resort, you could consider going to the bank in person to appeal the charge.
 When you’re requesting this personally rather than by phone, it makes it more difficult for the bank representative to say no to you as a customer.